CONTENTS

 Improving purchase conversion from 8% to 12% in a gaming app

-A gaming platform learns a highly contextual insight: a significant % of new users churn from the purchase (aka deposit money) screen as they do not know how to withdraw their money from the app.
+A gaming platform discovers many new users churn on the deposit screen due to confusion about withdrawing money from the app.

 Rahul Mallapur